Exodromy

-\begin{nul} A poset is quasicompact if and only if its set of minimal elements is finite and limit-cofinal.
-A monotone map $f\colon\fromto{Q}{P}$ is quasicompact if and only if, for any $p\in P$, the poset $f^{-1}(P_{\geq p})$ is quasicompact. \end{nul}
+\begin{nul} A poset is quasicompact in the Alexandroff topology if and only if its set of minimal elements is finite and limit-cofinal.
+A monotone map $f\colon\fromto{Q}{P}$ of posets is quasicompact if and only if, for any $p\in P$, the poset $f^{-1}(P_{\geq p})$ is quasicompact. \end{nul}

-\begin{ntn} For a poset $P$, recall that $\sd(P)$ denotes the nerve of the poset of \emph{strings} in $P$ -- i.e., finite, nonempty, totally ordered subsets $\Sigma\subseteq P$ -- ordered by inclusion.
-One has the natural forgetful functor $\fromto{\sd(P)}{\mbfDelta}$.